 Glenelg Football Club Inc and Controlled Entities is a not-for-profit group incorporated incorporated and domiciled in Australia.
 Its registered office and principal place of business is:

 ACH Group Stadium - Brighton Road Glenelg East SA 5045

 Note 2.
-Significant accounting policies
+Material accounting policy information